Kumari-Bharti03/delta-demo1/README.md

 # delta-demo1
-This is a demo for Git &amp;GitHub class also this is very important
+This is a demo for Git &amp;GitHub class also this is very good.